JDKoder/Gator/README.md

 # Gator

-CLI for multi user RSS feed aggregation.
-Stores user and feeds from given urls in local database.
+CLI for multi user RSS feed aggregation ( aggre gator ) stores user and feeds from given urls in local database.
 Feeds can be continuously aggregated in a background process.
 Users can follow specific feeds and browse their feeds on demand.

 # Dependencies